mzimbres/rtcpp/README.md

-Even though the sub-optimal access patterns are inherent to linked data structures, we think that a small non-breaking addition on the C++ standard could strongly improve performance and render them usable even **hard-real-time** contexts.
+Even though the sub-optimal access patterns are inherent to linked data structures, we think that a small non-breaking addition to the C++ allocator model could strongly improve performance and render them usable even **hard-real-time** contexts.

 The core of the idea is to make ordered associative containers (std::list, std::forward_list, std::set, std::multiset, std::map